HosamElian/HosamElian/README.md

 # Hossam Elian
-I’m Hossam Elian  software engineer working @ Samsung electronics 💙
+I’m Hossam Elian Senior software engineer working @ Cybral electronics 💙

 Please if need any help in your project please don't hesitate to ask for help 💪🏻